KimKiHyuk/Beautiful-F-sharp/README.md

 * https://docs.microsoft.com/en-us/dotnet/fsharp/get-started/get-started-command-line
 ## To do using F-sharp

+* Practice of functional programming
-* simple rest server
+* Simple rest server
-* application for .net core
+* Application for .net core
-* parallel computing
+* Parallel computing
-* build script
+* Build script
 * Cuda programming in F#
 * OpenCL programming in F#
 * what's more?